 I want to be a hero like that.
 And I want you to join me.

 My family loves taking part in a holiday tradition called “Big Tip Tuesday”.
 My wife and I both take a $100 bill (or multiple $20's) and give it randomly to people who are working in the service industry during the holiday season.

 These folks are paying off debt, providing for their families during the holidays or just simply working to make ends meet.
 They might be working at your favorite fast food place, driving you in an Uber or cutting your hair.
 Let's bring a smile to their face with a BIG tip.

 And maybe, just maybe, that kindness will have a ripple effect that will make others smile.

 I’d love for you to join me, my family and other folks in our community.
 Let’s make a difference.

-My goal is to spread $1,000 of joy during the holiday season to our hard-working neighbors in the service industry so if I could 8 more of you to join me with $100 tips, we’d be there!
+My goal is to spread $3,000 of joy during the holiday season to our hard-working neighbors in the service industry so if I could get more of you to join me with $100 tips, we’d make this happen all around our country!

 This is what the holidays are all about … giving with all your heart.